FPT-Algorithms for the \ell-Matchoid Problem with a Coverage Objective: Unweighted Coverage Functions in the Value Oracle Model

-Our algorithm is shown in Algorithm~\ref{alg:streaming-guess-oracle}.
-The reader may refer to Figure~\ref{fig:dynamic} to get a more concrete idea of our data structures when reading the following description.
-We maintain a collection of $z-1$ trees, each storing multiple joint $z$-representative sets.
+We now describe our algorithm formally.
+See the code in Algorithm~\ref{alg:streaming-guess-oracle}.
+After introducing the required notation, we give a concrete example of how the algorithm behaves for the tree structure shown in Figure~\ref{fig:dynamic}.
+Our algorithm maintains a collection of $z-1$ trees, each storing multiple joint $z$-representative sets.
 More precisely, for each $1 \leq j \leq z-1$, we maintain a tree that stores only elements $e$ with $f(e) = j$.
-Each node $\nn$ of our trees will maintain a collection of $z$ disjoint representative sets $R_1,\ldots,R_z$, with the property that each element in these sets covers some common set of at least $d$ points---where $d$ is the depth of $\nn$ in the tree---and no other points in common with any other element.
+Each node $\nn$ of our trees will maintain a collection of $z$ disjoint representative sets $R_1,\ldots,R_z$, with the property that each element in these sets covers some common set $\pA$ of at least $d$ points---where $d$ is the depth of $\nn$ in the tree---and no other points in common with any other element.
 Let $\all(\nn)$ denote the union $\bigcup_{j = 1}^zR_j$ of all the joint $z$-representative sets stored at $\nn$.
 A node $\nn$ has multiple children associated with each element $e \in \all(\nn)$.
 For each such child node $\nn'$ of $\nn$, we let $\parent(\nn')$ denote the element $e \in \all(\nn)$ that $\nn'$ is associated with.
-Specifically, let $e \in \all(\nn)$ and $p = \parent(\nn)$.
-Then, for each subset $\pQ$ of points in $\points(e) \setminus \points(p)$, we will potentially create a new child node $\nn'$ of $\nn$, with $\parent(\nn') = e$.
-This child node will store only elements that cover precisely this set $\pQ$ of points in $\points(e) \setminus \points(p)$.
-For convenience, at the root of each tree, we let $\parent(\nn)$ be a single dummy element $\bot$, with $f(\bot) = 0$ (so $\bot$ covers no points in the underlying representation of $f$).
+Specifically, consider some $e \in \all(\nn)$.
+Then $e$, as well as all other elements of $\all(\nn)$, cover some common set of points $\pA$.
+For each subset $\pQ$ of points in $\points(e) \setminus \pA$, we will potentially create a new child node $\nn'$ of $\nn$, with $\parent(\nn') = e$.
+This child node will store only elements that cover precisely this set $\pQ$ of points in $\points(e) \setminus \pA$, together with all points of $\pA$, and cover no other points in common.
+That is, all elements in this child $\nn'$ thus cover precisely the set of points $\pA \cup \pQ \subseteq \points(e) = \points(\parent(\nn'))$ and the sets of points $\points(e') \setminus (\pA \cup \pQ)$ for all elements $e' \in \all(\nn')$ are disjoint.
+For convenience, at the root node $\nn$ of each tree, we let $\parent(\nn)$ be a single dummy element $\bot$, with $f(\bot) = 0$ (so $\bot$ covers no points in the underlying representation of $f$).